rhine3/audiomoth-guide/guide.md

 If you are using rechargeable (NiMH/LiPo) batteries, checking this box will change the meanings of the number of LED flashes used in [battery level indication](#battery-level-indication).
 This scale is apparently more precise.

+### Main program menu

+Some additional options are available on the main program menu.
+To access this menu click "File" at the top left of the app on Windows computers; or click "AudioMoth-Config" at the top of your screen on Mac computers.

+* **Open configuration**/**Save configuration**: save or open a saved configuration file (see [below](#save-and-open-configurations))
+* **Copy device ID**: every device has a unique hardware ID.
+When the device is plugged in, this menu option copies the unique device ID.
+The device ID is saved into the metadata of every recording the device makes, so this can be a helpful way to double-check where a recording was taken.
+* **Local time**: program the AudioMoth to keep time in, and save recordings in, local time.
+For more information, see the section on [UTC vs. local time](#utc-vs-local-time)
+* **Expand AudioMoth recordings**: this setting expands recordings made when an AudioMoth uses [amplitude threshold recording](#amplitude-threshold) to restore their original recording length and relative timings.
+It only applies to recordings with the "T.WAV" suffix.

 ## Example configurations

 TODO: update